nycu-caslab/AAML2025/_build/html/_sources/labs/lab_4.md

 ```{note}
 You'll need to use the designs from Lab 3 and Lab 4 in Lab 5, so I recommend not fully utilizing all the hardware resources in this lab.
 Otherwise, you might run into issues with insufficient hardware resources in Lab 5.
 ```

+## Questions in the Demo - 10%

+You will be asked several questions about the concepts covered in this lab and your implementation.
+This section accounts for 10% of the total lab score.

 ## Submission